cyb3rlab/PenGym/README.md

 Range Instantiation System](https://github.com/crond-jaist/cyris)
 (**CyRIS**) previously developed at JAIST.
 CyRIS uses the descriptions in the **RangeDB** database to create cyber ranges that were specifically designed for RL agent training.
-Currently, CyRIS must be executed manually to create the cyber range, but in the future this process will be automated.
+Currently, PenGym has integrated CyRIS to automate the cyber range creation process.

 <div align=center><img src='figures/pengym_overview.png'></div>